What controls star formation in the central 500 pc of the Galaxy?: Discussion

 \subsection{A self-consistent star formation cycle}

-{We have now discussed all the ingredients for a scenario in which the local and global explanations for the low SFR in the CMZ represent different aspects of the same mechanism.
-This is crucial for a satisfactory explanation, because the different size scales influence each other.
-For instance, the overall gas supply is regulated on a global scale ($\Delta R>h$), but a local condition must determine the gas consumption rate if turbulence sets the critical density for star formation.
+We have now discussed all the ingredients necessary to construct a single, self-consistent scenario for star formation in the CMZ.
+In this scenario, the local and global explanations for the low SFR in the CMZ represent different aspects of the same mechanism.
+Such a holistic approach is crucial for explaining the low SFR in the CMZ, because the different size scales influence each other.
+For instance, the overall gas supply is regulated on a global scale ($\Delta R>h$), but local physics must determine the gas consumption rate if turbulence sets a critical density for star formation.